ily-xo/SQL/README.md

 # SQL Portfolio
-This repository contains examples of SQL I have written for analysis.
+This repository contains examples of SQL I have written for user and data analysis.